ImageMagick/Usage-Markdown/thumbnails/index.md

 [![\[IM Output\]](square_cropped.gif)](square_cropped.gif)
-An alturnative way is to use a no-op distort using a distort viewport crop/pad the image.
-Essentually it uses a 'percent escapes' to do the calculations needed for an [Extent](../crop/#extent) type of operation.
+An alternative way is to use a no-op distort using a distort viewport crop/pad the image.
+Essentially it uses a 'percent escapes' to do the calculations needed for an [Extent](../crop/#extent) type of operation.
 External (padding) square...

       convert thumbnail.gif  -virtual-pixel white -set option:distort:viewport \